Singular Ricci flows I: Introduction

 If $\ga:I\ra \M$ is a worldline then we may have $\sup I <\infty$.
 In this case, the scalar curvature blows up along $\ga(t)$ as $t\ra \sup I$, and the worldline encounters a singularity.
 An example would be a shrinking round space form, or a neckpinch.
 A worldline may also encounter a singularity going backward in time.

 \begin{definition} A worldline $\ga:I\ra\M$ is {\em bad} if $\inf I>0$, i.e. if it is not defined at $t=0$. \end{definition}

 Among our structural results, perhaps the most striking is the following: \begin{theorem} Suppose that $(\M,\t,\D_{\t},g)$ is a singular Ricci flow and $t \geq 0$.
-If $C$ is a connected component of $\M_t$ then only finitely many points in $C$ have bad worldlines. \end{theorem} As an illustration of the theorem, consider a singular Ricci flow that undergoes a generic neck pinch at time $t_0$, so that the time slice $\M_{t_0}$ has two ends ($\eps$-horns in Perelman's language) which are instantly capped off when $t>t_0$.
+If $C$ is a connected component of $\M_t$ then only finitely many points in $C$ have bad worldlines.
+Moreover if $\ga:I\ra\M$ is a bad worldline then for $t\in I$ sufficiently close to $\inf I$, $\ga(t)$ lies in a cap region of $\M_t$. \end{theorem} As an illustration of the theorem, consider a singular Ricci flow that undergoes a generic neck pinch at time $t_0$, so that the time slice $\M_{t_0}$ has two ends ($\eps$-horns in Perelman's language) which are instantly capped off when $t>t_0$.
 In this case the theorem asserts that only finitely many (in this case two) worldlines emerge from the singularity.
 See Figure \ref{fig-1}, where the bad wordlines are indicated by dashed curves.
 (The point in the figure where the two dashed curves meet is not in the spacetime.)

 A key ingredient in the proof of Theorem \ref{thm_finiteness_of_bad_worldlines} is a new stability property of neck regions in $\kappa$-solutions.
 We recall that $\kappa$-solutions are the class of ancient Ricci flows used to model the high curvature part of Ricci flows with surgery.
 We state the stability property loosely as follows, and refer the reader to Section \ref{stab} for more details: \begin{cap_stability} Let $\M$ be a noncompact $\kappa$-solution other than the shrinking round cylinder.
 If $\ga:I\ra \M$ is a worldline and $\M_{t_1}$ is sufficiently necklike at $\ga(t_1)$, then as $t\ra-\infty$, the time slice $\M_t$ looks more and more necklike at $\ga(t)$.
 Here the notion of necklike is scale invariant. \end{cap_stability} An easy but illustrative case is the Bryant soliton, in which worldlines other than the tip itself move away from the tip (in the scale invariant sense) as one goes backward in time.